tectonic-typesetting/tectonic/README.md

 files are provided in the [tectonic-staging](https://github.com/pkgw/tectonic-staging) repository.

-Tectonic currently only builds on Linux machines, although it should almost work on Macs.
+Tectonic should build on both Linux and Mac machines.

 The current task is a general rearrangement of the code to isolate and tidy the I/O-related layers.
 These will be replaced with new code that will allow